googleapis/google-cloud-cpp/google/cloud/storagecontrol/README.md

-# Cloud Storage API C++ Client Library
+# Cloud Storage Control API C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Storage API][cloud-service-docs], a service to Lets you store and retrieve potentially-large, immutable data objects.
+This directory contains an idiomatic C++ client library for the [Cloud Storage Control API][cloud-service-docs], a service to manage GCS configuration.

 This library is **experimental**.
 Its APIs are subject to change without notice.